 “We would like you all to know that this is a baked goods store front.
 All items are made through our confectioners permit at this time in our home kitchen upstairs.
 We all have food handlers cards.
 This is why we have a limited supply of items.
 We will be opening a full service bakery and breakfast cafe as soon as we receive our commercial stove.
 We should be up and running the cafe soon.Sonia Ybarra

-And go visit the bakery on Friday!
-Show them how grateful the community is to have Flatbed Ford Bakery part of the ever-burgeoning Winslow Historic District!
+Show them how grateful the community is to have Flatbed Ford Cafe part of the ever-burgeoning Winslow Historic District!
 We certainly are pleased to have them across from our Motor Palace Mercantile, bringing more life to Kinsley Avenue.

 Until next time…